-- All All advertisement packets are processed. - White list only Only advertisement packets from the devices in the White list are processed. - Duplicate filtering

-When enabled, this activates filtering of duplicated advertisement data.
-If disabled, the Bluetooth[®] LE stack will not perform filtering of advertisement data.
+- All All advertisement packets are processed. - Filter accept list only Only advertisement packets from the devices in the Filter accept list are processed. - Duplicate filtering - When enabled, this activates filtering of duplicated advertisement data.
+If disabled, the Bluetooth® LE stack will not perform filtering of advertisement data.